IVDC-Club-IIT-Indore/IITISoC-25-IVR02/README.md

 ```
 ros2 run dual_drone_1 <node_name>
 ```
-replace the node names as mentioned above in place of <node_name> to run the respective nodes.
+Replace the node names as mentioned above in place of <node_name> to run the respective nodes.